piotrsoczewka/Essential_Genes/README.md

 ### Classification model

-As a class to be predicted I selected whether or not a gene is essential.
-A gene is essential, when yeast is not viable at all when the gene is removed.
+I am going to build a model which predicts whether or not a genes is essential.
+A gene is essential, when yeast is not viable when this gene is inactivated.
 Around 20% of yeast genes are essential.
 I labeled genes as essential or not in our data frame using data from essential_genes.txt and non_essential_genes.txt files.
-Before starting building a classification model, I play a bit with data and want to see how essential genes are distributed.
-I adapt a previously used scatter plot to show what is GC content - gene length relation among essential and non-essential genes.
+Before building a classification model, I play a bit with data and want to see how essential genes are distributed.
+I adapt a previously used scatter plot to show what is the GC content - gene length relation for essential and non-essential genes.

 <img src="images/essential_vs_nonessential.png" width="650" height="1056.25">

 General pattern visible on the scatterplots is similar for essential and non-essential genes.
 However, while percentage shares of genes in each quarter for non-essential genes are comparable with values for all the genes in the previous scatterplot (differences around 1 percentage point), higher differences are observed for essential genes, especially for the quarter where genes with GC content below the median and length above the median.
 36.15% of all essential genes are localised in this quarter, while for all investigated genes it was 28.44%.
-One should expect higher deviations in smaller datasets, but it still looks like a high enrichement.
-I analyse observed values with chi-squared test to see if differences in genes distributions among quarters are statistically significant.
+One should expect higher deviations in smaller datasets, but it still looks like a high enrichment.
+I analyzed observed values with chi-squared test to see if differences in genes distributions among quarters are statistically significant.

 <img src="images/chi2_essential_nonessential.png" width="743,75" height="175">

-Very lov p-value (4,4 * 10<sup>-7</sup>) indicates that differences that distributions of essential and non-essential genes among quarters are significantly different.
+A very low p-value (4,4 * 10<sup>-7</sup>) indicates that differences that distributions of essential and non-essential genes among quarters are significantly different.

 Ok, let's start classification.
 I plan to predict whether a gene is essential or not based on its length, bases content and chromosome on which is localised.
 Here is the roadmap for the model:

 - essential genes are not a separate cluster, therefore distinguishing them from non-essential genes by support vector machine or logistic regression seems a poor choice.
-However, as we see in the previos charts, there are areas in which essential genes appear more often.
+However, as we see in the previous charts, there are areas in which essential genes appear more often.
 This gives some hopes for k-nearest neighbors algorithm, which classify records based on neighboring samples.
 This algorithm will be used then.

-- I would like to see how model performs for various k-neighbors.
+- I would like to see how the model performs for various k-neighbors.
 For that, I create outer loop which will test every indicated k-neighbor.

-- optmal distance metric (euclidean or manhattan) as well as model evaluation will be done by nested cross-validation.
+- optimal distance metric (euclidean or manhattan) as well as model evaluation will be done by nested cross-validation.
 GridSearchCV (distance metric parameter tuning) and cross_validate (model evaluation) functions will be used for nested cross-validation.
-I would like also to see how many times a particurlar distance metric will be choosen during each round of GridSearch cross-validation.
+I would like also to see how many times a particular distance metric will be choosen during each round of GridSearch cross-validation.

 - for distance metric selection, recall will be used as evaluation metric.
-Recall (sensitivity) tells how good is the model in detectng positive class (in our case - essential genes) in a dataset, which is crucial feature in this task - we want to detects as many essential genes as possible.
+Recall (sensitivity) tells how good is the model in detecting positive class (in our case - essential genes) in a dataset, which is crucial feature in this task - we want to detects as many essential genes as possible.
 Therefore, recall seems the most important evaluation metric is this aspect.

 - for evaluation on the test set, I will again use recall.
-However, a high recall value could be caused not by model ability to recognize essential genes, but by a tendency to label as many genes as possible as essential.
-This will result in many false positives, because many non-essential genes will be labeles as essential.
-To control if model is not biased in this manner, I would like to see in model evaluation also recall of a negative class (or specificity), which will tell us how good is the model in finding negative classes.
+However, high recall values could be caused not by the model ability to recognize essential genes, but by a tendency to random labelling more genes as essential.
+This will result in many false positives, because many non-essential genes will be labeled as essential.
+To control if model is not flawed in this manner, I would like to see in model evaluation also recall of a negative class (or specificity), which will tell us how good is the model in finding negative classes.

-- since there is no default metric allowing us to see  recall of a negative class, I create the recall_neg_class function which will extract required data for calculating recall of a negative class from confusion matrix.
+- since there is no default metric allowing us to see the recall of a negative class, I create the recall_neg_class function which will extract required data for calculating recall of a negative class from confusion matrix.

 And here is the code: